frankyboyzeln/CorpusCustody/README.md

 - a machine-readable output mode (JSON) alongside the current line format for tools that would rather parse than diff.

+## Reporting issues

+Bugs and surprising gate decisions are both welcome as issues.
+Please include the manifest (or a minimised version of it), the `--purpose` used, and the expected versus actual decision.
+Because the gate is deterministic, a wrong decision should reproduce exactly on the same input, which makes the manifest plus purpose a complete bug report.
+Security concerns should be reported privately rather than in a public issue; the repository security policy lists the contact channel.

 ## License

 MIT.
 See [LICENSE](LICENSE).